lamchakchan/RestAssured.Net/README.md

 # RestAssured.Net
-A simple testing suite for REST based interfaces
+A simple testing suite for REST based interfaces.
+The goal is to provide a tool that is simple to use and produces repeatable results.

 ## TODO
-- Add Load testing function.
-Test for completion and average RTT.
 - Add hooks for testing against Http Meta such as content type, content size and so forth
 - Add features for processing Xml and possibly other formats.